MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Resume-AzureRMAutomationJob.md

 ```

 ## DESCRIPTION
-The **Resume-AzureRmAutomationJob** cmdlet resumes a suspended azure_2 Automation job.
+The **Resume-AzureRmAutomationJob** cmdlet resumes a suspended Azure Automation job.
 Specify the suspended job.

 To suspend a job, use the Suspend-AzureRmAutomationJob cmdlet.